The destructive and unnecessary Highway 413 is back.

 farmland in the path of highway 413Loss of prime farmland

 The Greater Golden Horseshoe contains some of Canada’s best and fastest disappearing prime farmland.
 As the region’s population increases, we need to preserve as much of this farmland as possible to help feed the region.
-Building Highway 413 will pave over a couple thousand hectares of that precious farmland.
+Building Highway 413 will pave over a couple thousand acres of that precious farmland.
 The highway will also encourage more sprawling sub-division growth nearby.
 Sprawl is much more inefficient and takes up a lot more land compared to compact growth in existing build up areas.

 Highway 413 would pave over hiking and recreational trails along its path.Loss of forested areas